dbader/node-datadog-metrics/README.md

 * (In development)

     * **Breaking change:** datadog-metrics now uses modern `class` syntax internally.
 In most cases, you shouldn’t need to change anything.
 However, if you are calling `BufferedMetricsLogger.apply(...)` or `BufferedMetricsLogger.call(...)`, you’ll need to change your code to use `new BufferedMetricsLogger(...)` instead.

+    * **Deprecated:** The `apiHost` option has been renamed to `site` so that it matches up with Datadog docs and official packages.
+The old `apiHost` name still works for now, but will be removed in the future.

+    * **Deprecated:** The `reporters.DataDogReporter` class has been renamed to `reporters.DatadogReporter` (lower-case D in "dog") so that it correctly matches Datadog’s actual name.
+The old name still works, but prints a warning when it is used and will be removed in the future.

     * Built-in TypeScript definitions.
 If you use TypeScript, you no longer need to install separate type definitions from `@types/datadog-metrics` — they’re now built-in.
 Please make sure to remove `@types/datadog-metrics` from your dev dependencies.